twinfoundation/verifiable-storage/packages/verifiable-storage-models/docs/reference/interfaces/IVerifiableStorageUpdateRequest.md

 > **id**: `string`

-The id of the Verifiable Storage to update.
+The id of the verifiable storage item to update.

 ***